 Also starring in the first season were English actress Vanessa Kirby as Princess Margaret, Victoria Hamilton as the Queen Mother, Jared Harris as King George VI (Mad Men; The Curious Case of Benjamin Button), and BAFTA award-winning actress Eileen Atkins as Queen Mary.

-This year, episodes from the third season of The Crown are due to hit our screens – and with Oscar-winner Olivia Colman starring as the Queen (watch trailer above) and Helena Bonham-Carter as Princess Margaret, they’re sure to be just as popular as previous episodes.
+In season three, Oscar-winner Olivia Colman takes over as the Queen (watch trailer above).
+And with Helena Bonham-Carter as Princess Margaret, they’re sure to be just as popular as previous episodes.